 What Is a Hit and Run Accident?

 An accident is considered a hit and run anytime a driver involved in a crash leaves the scene without exchanging information with the other parties involved.
-Whether you are driving a vehicle or it is parked, if someone hits it and then bolts, you have become the victim of a hit and run.
+Whether you are driving your car or it is parked in a parking lot, if someone hits you and then leaves, you have become the victim of a hit and run.

 In a recent Lubbock, TX incident, a man hit a vehicle and failed to stop and render aid after seriously injuring another driver.
 The man disregarded a red light, struck another vehicle, and fled the scene on foot.
 Fortunately, the at fault driver was later found and arrested.
 Still, many victims find themselves wondering what their rights are after being involved in this type of motor vehicle accident.